Category: Essays

 St. Hilary of Poitiers

 I’ve often been asked why an intellectual type guy such as myself would believe in God – a figure most Americans equate to a good bedtime story, or a religious symbol for people who need that sort of thing.
-After about 30 years of life as a Christian, my faith in God is the only thing that’s peeled me off the pavement through many hard times in my life, and helped keep me grounded during COVID.
-What God has to say about me – as a human – having intrinsic value , and deserving love (even in times when I didn’t love myself), is likely the only reason I hadn’t pulled the trigger a few times in my life.
+After about 35 years of life as a Christian, my faith in God is the only thing that’s peeled me off the pavement through many hard times in my life, and helped keep me grounded during COVID.
+What God has to say about me – as a human – having intrinsic value, and deserving love (even in times when I didn’t love myself), is likely the only reason I hadn’t frankly pulled the trigger a few times in my life.
 But it is far from a crutch; it has pushed me to conquer my own selfishness as a human, to learn to forgive, to suffer myself to be defrauded for the sake of my testimony, and to serve something greater than myself.
 Striving to understand God, especially through all of the American nonsense that is in the church today, has been a thought provoking and captivating journey as well.
 I wasn’t raised in a Christian home, nor did I have any real preconceived notions about concepts such as church or the Bible.
 I didn’t really understand Christianity at all through my youth, other than from the perspective of an outsider – all I had figured was that he was a religious symbol for religious people.

 I’ve been a Christian since 1993, and am convinced, based on my experiences and my understanding, that God is more than just a story.
-But it takes looking outside of the white American evangelical culture that’s often portrayed as Christianity to understand what God is about.
+But it takes looking outside of the white American evangelical culture that’s often portrayed as de facto Christianity to understand what God is about.
 I think most people already know in their heart who God is, and that’s why they’re so averse to the church.
 In recent times, there has been a cognitive dissonance between historical Christianity and the way the church behaves.
 Christians are equally mystified by this – but it does not invalidate everything that’s been written about God.

 Read More